-As we head into the holiday travel season, I started to prepare a packing list and plan everything we need for smooth flights…or as smooth a flight as you can get with two little toddlers.
+As we head into the holiday travel season, I started to prepare a packing list and a plan for everything we need.
+It helps for a smooth flight…or as smooth a flight you can get with two little toddlers.
 Thinking back to our most successful moments (that I outlined in our toddler and baby travel tips), our best times on board were when the kids were well rested, fed and entertained.
 Which is not surprising, because that is when they are happiest in general.
 It’s just not as easy on a plane, especially for my constantly on the move 17 month old Ellis.
 That is when I started brainstorming travel busy bags for toddlers!

 These are seriously the BEST.
 And especially for one year olds, but I also started to put together some more advanced ones for my 3 year old Miles.
 Even though there are games and toys he can play with that I mentioned in our travel tips, having a new activity like one of these is something that will take time and concentration to master.

 As I found more and more online, I had to share with you all some of my most favorite ideas.
 These are all busy bags that can be taken on the move- whether you have a flight, a road trip or just going to a restaurant.
-Also, I’ve found that if I need to cook dinner- they are great for having my one year old sit in his high chair with a busy bag while I cooked.
-That way we were eye level, but I was able to handle hot items without tripping over him.
+Also, I’ve found that they are great for having my one year old sit in his high chair with a busy bag while I cook dinner.
+That way we are eye level, but I’m able to handle hot items without worrying about him.

 This post contains affiliate links for your convenience, meaning I make a small commission to help keep this blog running!